Synkronize/JS/README.md

 and in TypeScript:

 ```
-// i'll make this one return a value just to show the typing of the function since TypeScript has typing.
+// I'll make this one return a value just to show the typing of the function since TypeScript has typing.
 doSomething(): number {
 	let a: number;
 	let b: number;